Beneficiary Nominations in SMSFs: A Complete Guide

 Non-Binding Nomination

-A non-binding nomination expresses your wish about who should receive your super, but does not legally bind the trustee.
+non-binding nomination expresses your wish about who should receive your super, but does not legally bind the trustee.
 The trustee retains discretion, must consider your nomination, but can depart from it where they believe it’s reasonable.
 (Tax Super and You)

 Non-binding nominations are safer from being “invalidated” by technical issues, and often do not expire.
 But they offer less certainty to ensure your wishes are followed.